Exogenic Geomorphic Processes [Erosional and Depositional]

 Concentrated force of falling water carrying pebbles grind against the rock surface create these depressions

 Rapids and cataracts are both features of rivers that involve fast-moving water and obstacles.
 They are essentially circular movement of water.
-Cataracts are steeper rapids
+Cataracts are steeper rapids.

 Formation